(God Provides Solutions)

 "Me and a few other grandparent aged men and women provide a meal every week for a youth shelter in our city.
 These left behind non-adopted, non-fostered, usually sarcastic and rebellious teens, just love when we come.
 They try and figure out why we think they are important enough for us to return every week with a great meal for them.
 We just point to them when they ask that question and say, ”Because you are important and worthy of our love."

-Our generous restaurant partners or private donors volunteer to be on a weekly rotation to provide a hearty meal to youth crisis shelters and safe homes.
-Delivery of these meals is facilitated by our GPS team volunteers who add fellowship and mentoring for the youth during these "family gatherings".
+Our generous restaurant partners or private donors volunteer to be on a weekly rotation to provide a hearty meal to youth crisis shelters and safe homes throughout the city.
+Delivery of these meals is facilitated by our GPS team volunteers who fellowship and mentor the youth during these "family gatherings".

 "The greatest obstacle for me is getting myself, my pride and my selfishness out of the way that I might do more and make a greater difference while I still can.
 With this mindset I see my time on earth as more valuable, no time for pride or self pity or depression or any of the many other things that can beset us in this life if we let them."